pepegar/streams-php/README.md

 takes a function as argument and applies it to each element in the collection.
 It returns a new collection containing all elements where the callback returned true.

+###allMatch(callable $predicate)
+returns wether all the elements in the stream match the given predicate

+###anyMatch(callable $predicate)
+returns wether any the elements in the stream match the given predicate

+###concat(Stream $a, Stream $b)
+Creates a lazily concatenated stream whose elements are all the elements of the first stream followed by all the elements of the second stream.